payzeio/payze-android-sdk/README.md

 In case of some error, "onError" callback will be triggered with corresponding code and text.

+Follow the instructions for transaction processing on our website https://payze.io/docs.

 ### Error codes:
 Some error codes from library.
 * 1001: No internet connection